garybgenett/gary-os/README.md

 [Running]: #running

 There are many things that can be done with GaryOS once it is booted, some of which are outlined in [Overview].
-It is essentially a packaged [Funtoo] installation.
+It is essentially a packaged [Gentoo] installation.
 There are a few common tasks that are documented to make them easier, and some additional capabilities specific to GaryOS.